jas-nurturing-stage/my-website/README.md

 # my-website
-Set up a simple system that automatically updates a website
+Set up a simple system that automatically updates a website..